 What Else Should I Eat When I Crave Sugar?

-When you’re craving sugar (or processed foods that contain it) I’d recommend any of the following to take the edge off:
+When you’re craving sugar (or processed foods that contain it) I’d recommend any of the following to take the edge off.
+Snack on:

 - Dark chocolate